The speed is related to several factors related to the:

 - Amount of outputs to be generated

 The amount of RAM mostly has an impact on the number of images that can be processed in a single project.
-It also has an impact on the processing of step 2.Point Cloud and Mesh.
+Refer to the System requirements article for more information.

 Starting with version 1.3, Pix4Dmapper takes advantages of NVIDIA GPUs with CUDA to further increase processing speed.

 The default options of each Processing Template usually give high-quality results.
-Therefore, in most projects, it is not needed to modify the processing options.
+Therefore, in most projects the default processing options are acceptable.
 The processing options should be modified in the case that:

 - Some processing options need to be adjusted to improve the quality of the results.